Protected, Owned and Managed by The Grand Traverse Regional Land Conservancy

 - Small game, waterfowl and turkey hunting.
 When waterfowl hunting in the dark green portion of this map, hunters are prohibited from targeting coots, gallinules/common moorhens and rail species.

-- Trapping is only allowed in the light green portion of this map.
+- Trapping is only allowed in the light green portion of the hunting map.

 For more information, please visit our Hunting Regulations page.